-In Year 10, students select the Mathematics pathway that best fits their learning needs and aspirations (Pre-VCE Mathematics or VM Numeracy - Foundation), students work on selected content across the three strands: Number and Algebra, Measurement and Geometry, and Statistics and Probability.
+In Year 10, students select the mathematics pathway that best fits their learning needs and aspirations (Pre-VCE Mathematics or VM Numeracy - Foundation), students work on selected content across the three strands: Number and Algebra, Measurement and Geometry, and Statistics and Probability.

-- Pre-VCE Mathematics: Methods prepares students for any VCE mathematics course, specifically Year 11 Mathematical Methods, where students will undergo formal assessment in both Technology free and Technology enabled examinations.
+- 1. Pre-VCE Mathematics Methods prepares students for any VCE mathematics course, specifically Year 11 Mathematical Methods, where students will undergo formal assessment in both Technology free and Technology enabled examinations.
 Students who may need more advanced Maths study as a prerequisite for further study would choose to follow this pathway. - 2.
 Pre-VCE Mathematics General prepares students specifically for the VCE subject of General Mathematics as well as VM Numeracy.
 The aim is to consolidate Numeracy skills and prepare for General Maths by working on targeted topics of the year 10 curriculum.
-Students who undertake this subject can select General Mathematics but need to be aware that if they change their mind and decide to do Math Methods in Year 11, they may need to undergo further study at home.
+Students who undertake this subject can select General Mathematics but need to be aware that Pre-VCE Methods is a pre-requisite subject for Unit 1 Math Methods.

-Victorian Pathways Certificate Numeracy: Year 10 is designed for students who have a learning need and career pathway for VCE VM Numeracy in Years 11 and 12...
+Victorian Pathways Certificate Numeracy - Year 10 is designed for students who have a learning need and career pathway for VCE VM Numeracy in Years 11 and 12.
 The purpose of the VPC Numeracy course is to enable students to develop everyday numeracy practices that will help them make sense of their personal, public, and future vocational life.
 The aim is to develop the foundational mathematical skills that considers their interests, the community and vocational context.

 The following numeracies are introduced: Personal, Financial, Civic, Health and Recreation.
 The skills include Shape, Number, Graphs, Measurement.